-Your FIRST specific task is to construct a diagram or model of how people process information within the complex interplay of the human inference process.
-Your model can contain a number of different variables from our readings and discussions in class, but include at a minimum data, ones "subjective lens" (e.g., based on one's learning history, cognitions, affective reactions, nonverbal cue, etc.), assumptions and interpretations, hypotheses, inquiry strategies, and conclusions.
+Your model can contain a number of different variables from our readings and discussions in class, but include at a minimum data, your "subjective lens" (e.g., based on your learning style, personal/cultural history, cognitions, affective reactions, nonverbal cues, etc.), assumptions and interpretations, hypotheses, inquiry strategies, and conclusions.
 For ideas about models of how people process information, please do a Google scholar search or any other scholarly search to generate ideas for your model.
 Include a one-page explanation of your model.

 Your SECOND SPECIFIC task is to use your model to analyze two complex human interactions, especially those that contain bias, assumptions, and emotional elements.
-Specifically, your task is to analyze two different, complex, and perhaps emotion-driven situations, one involving yourself and how you processed information in a complex situation or a decision involving lengthy interactions, and the second, which primarily involves a person other than yourself.
-One example of a situation involving yourself might be the process of deciding on a graduate program, getting married, employment, a frustrating interaction with a loved one or friend, but feel free to select any situation.
+Specifically, your task is to analyze two different, complex, and perhaps emotion-driven situations, one involving yourself and how you processed information in a complex situation or a decision involving lengthy interactions with another person (or others), and the second, which primarily involves a person other than yourself.
+One example of a situation involving yourself might be your internal process of deciding on a graduate program, getting married, employment, a frustrating interaction with a loved one or friend (or someone you don't know very well).
+An example of the second could be your assessment of the person who is interacting with you in a possibly frustrating or difficult situation (it could also be a pleasant interaction as well).
 Additional examples of complex situations with yourself or with another person may include an analysis of what and how you and he/she thought, felt, experienced, and conclusions/resolutions made after the interactions.
-It could be your significant other after an argument (debate(2)), or a misunderstanding with a friend, which might have generated numerous complex interactions.
+Include your own internal process relating to biases, assumptions, and possible misconceptions.
+A potential example could be your significant other after an argument (debate(2)), or a misunderstanding with a friend, which might have generated numerous complex interactions.
 For each situation analyze what happened in terms of: (a) the evidence that was available (the clues, data, or facts); (b) the patterns involved in the data; (c) the "hypotheses" that were drawn; (d) alternative hypotheses that were considered, if any, or that could have been considered under more rational moments; (e) any inquiry strategies that were used, if any, or that could have been used; (f) conclusions that were drawn; (g) discuss various aspects of each situation (e.g., hypotheses, conclusions) that were related to personal filters and theories, or different sources of bias (list as many sources of bias as possible; (h) discuss how emotional elements affected how information was processed, or not processed in each situation; and (i) discuss the role of chance events, if any, and (j) conclude with at least a one-page discussion of the implications of your analyses for science and practice.
 The entire assignment should be typed in Times New Roman, 12 font and be no longer than eight to ten pages, but no less than 5 pages long.
 You might want to use charts, figures, or symbols to analyze the situations.